BZoennchen/supercollider-book/chapters/preamble/heidegger.md

 Here Bernard Stiegler connects the dots.
 He shows how algorithmic disruption erodes collective memory and the production of meaning. *Forgetfulness of Being* becomes the attention- and memory-forgetfulness of digital capitalism.
 We have entered an "age of disruptions": algorithms, networks, and automation destabilize markets, institutions, subjects---and thinking itself.

 Yet for Stiegler technology is a *pharmakon*---both poison and remedy.
 It can destroy, but it also bears potentials that come to fruition only through cultural, ethical, and political appropriation.
-Technical objects---writing, images, data---are repositories of our collective mind.
-An "ecology of mind" thus names the interplay of brain, consciousness, technology, culture, language, institutions, and environment.
+Technical objects---writing, images, data---are repositories of our collective mind. *Steps to an Ecology of Mind* `{cite}bateson:1972` thus names the interplay of brain, consciousness, technology, culture, language, institutions, and environment.
 New cultural institutions and political design are decisive if digital technology is not to be left to purely economic imperatives.

 >It is certainly not a matter of condemning the industrial and technological destiny of humankind.
 Rather, it is a matter of reinventing this destiny.
 > -- Bernard Stiegler